Topiramate: History

 in 1996.
 Mylan Pharmaceuticals was granted final approval by the FDA for the sale of generic topiramate in the United States and the generic version was made available in September 2006.
 The last patent for topiramate in the U.S. was for use in children and expired on 28 February 2009.

+Research

+Topiramate is being studied as a potential treatment for post-traumatic stress disorder (PTSD).